Bungling Thief Nabbed After Fumbling £1,225 Jewellery Heist

-Neculai, of Cobham Street, Gravesend, was arrested on Friday 15 March.
-He was later charged the same day with attempted robbery and criminal damage.
+Neculai, aged 21 and from Cobham Street, Gravesend, was arrested on Friday 15 March.
+He was charged that very day with attempted robbery and criminal damage.

-He pleaded guilty at Maidstone Crown Court and on Monday 20 May 2024, the 21-year-old was sentenced to one year and nine months’imprisonment.
-He was also ordered to pay a victim surcharge.
+At Maidstone Crown Court, he pleaded guilty and was sentenced on Monday 20 May 2024 to one year and nine months behind bars.
+He was also slapped with a victim surcharge.

-Investigating officer PC Elli Langford said: ‘Neculai targeted a high-value item of jewellery but was foiled by the quick-thinking actions of those working at the business.
+“Neculai targeted a high-value item of jewellery but was foiled by the quick-thinking actions of those working at the business,” said investigating officer PC Elli Langford.

-‘Not only did he leave the shop empty-handed but he incriminated himself by leaving his fingerprints behind.
-This was a shocking incident for the employees who feared they would be harmed during the incident.
-I hope that today’s sentence offers them some reassurance and acts as a deterrent to other would-be criminals.’
+“Not only did he leave the shop empty-handed, but he incriminated himself by leaving his fingerprints behind.
+This was a shocking incident for the employees who feared they would be harmed during the ordeal.
+I hope that today’s sentence offers them reassurance and acts as a deterrent to other would-be criminals.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.